iterative/dvc.org/content/blog/2021-06-17-june-21-dvc-heartbeat.md

 And at last I bring you to
 ["The Road to AI Hell Starts with Good MLOps Intentions" ](https://thenewstack.io/the-road-to-ai-hell-starts-with-good-mlops-intentions/) by our CEO [Dmitry Petrov](https://twitter.com/FullStackML) which explains our philosophy in the MLOps space.
-You will learn about Dmitry's experience that led to our tools, what we think is the right way to solve MLOps challenges, and how we do it.
+You will learn about the experiences that led to developing our tools, what we think is the right way to solve MLOps challenges, and how we do it.

 > Teams made up of data scientists and developers should be able to define their
 > own workflow based on their business requirements and team preferences, just